-Recently founded by a group of leading scientists, the ALBA Network aims to promote equality and diversity in the brain sciences.
+Founded by a group of leading scientists, the ALBA Network aims to promote equity and diversity in the brain sciences.

 The goals of the network are to: